 - replication.id is a short numeric identifier of the instance within the replica set. - replication.uuid is a globally unique identifier of the instance.
-This value is also stored in box.space.\cluster system space. - replication.lsn is the log sequence number (LSN) for the latest entry in the instance's write ahead log (WAL). - replication.upstream contains statistics for the replication data uploaded by the instance. - replication.upstream.status is the replication status of the instance:
+This value is also stored in box.space. cluster system space. - replication.lsn is the log sequence number (LSN) for the latest entry in the instance's write ahead log (WAL).

-- auth means that the instance is getting authenticated to connect to a replication source. - connecting means that the instance is trying to connect to the replications source(s) listed in its replication parameter. - disconnected means that the instance is not connected to the replica set (due to network problems, not replication errors). - follow means that the instance's role is "replica" (read-only) and replication is in progress. - running means the instance's role is "master" (non read-only) and replication is in progress. - stopped means that replication was stopped due to a replication error (e.g. duplicate key). - replication.upstream.idle is the time (in seconds) since the instance received the last event from a master.
+- replication.upstream contains statistics for the replication data uploaded by the instance. - replication.upstream.status is the replication status of the instance: - auth means that the instance is getting authenticated to connect to a replication source. - connecting means that the instance is trying to connect to the replications source(s) listed in its replication parameter. - disconnected means that the instance is not connected to the replica set (due to network problems, not replication errors). - follow means that the instance's role is "replica" (read-only) and replication is in progress. - running means the instance's role is "master" (non read-only) and replication is in progress. - stopped means that replication was stopped due to a replication error (e.g. duplicate key). - orphan means that the instance has not (yet) succeeded in joining the required number of masters (see orphan status). - replication.upstream.idle is the time (in seconds) since the instance received the last event from a master.
 This is the primary indicator of replication health.
-See more in Monitoring a replica set. - replication.upstream.peer contains the replication user name, host IP adress and port number used for the instance.
+See more in Monitoring a replica set. - replication.upstream.peer contains the replication user name, host IP address and port number used for the instance.
 See more in Monitoring a replica set. - replication.upstream.lag is the time difference between the local time at the instance, recorded when the event was received, and the local time at another master recorded when the event was written to the write ahead log on that master.
-See more in Monitoring a replica set. - replication.upstream.message contains an error message in case of a degraded state, empty otherwise. - replication.downstream contains statistics for the replication data requested and downloaded from the instance. - replication.downstream.vclock contains the vector clock, which is a table of 'id, lsn' pairs, for example vclock: {1: 3054773, 4: 8938827, 3: 285902018}.
+See more in Monitoring a replica set. - replication.upstream.message contains an error message in case of a degraded state, empty otherwise - replication.downstream contains statistics for the replication data requested and downloaded from the instance. - replication.downstream.vclock contains the vector clock, which is a table of 'id, lsn' pairs, for example vclock: {1: 3054773, 4: 8938827, 3: 285902018}.
 Even if an instance is removed, its values will still appear here.